My responses to a Jehovah's Witness

 to be referring to his nature rather than to an ancestral relationship (just as "Son of Man" refers to

 His nature as a human being and not to his ancestry).
-Scripture is clear: Jesus was crucified
+If Son of God is taken to mean Jesus was

 Jesus said to them, "I have shown you many great miracles from the Father.